Pitmaster BBQ Catering in Brown Town, North Carolina

 When Parking, Load-In, and Guest Flow Matter

 When an event is around Siler City Elementary, we plan it differently than a backyard party or a simple office lunch.
-Load-in timing, nearby parking, hotel and pedestrian traffic, and the way guests reach the food line can all change whether truck service, buffet service, or a staffed serving line is the better fit.
+Load-in timing, nearby parking, hotel and pedestrian traffic, and the way guests reach the food line can all change whether truck service, Buffet Service, OR a staffed serving line is the better fit.

 Outdoor anchors such as Covil Estates Park or Northchase Park & Pool are useful because they change the setup conversation.
 The food may be the same, but weather, walking distance, and service placement can change the plan.